molinfo-vienna/nerdd/README.md

 # Nerdd

 NERDD is a platform to create and run prediction models for computational chemistry.
-This repository provides the configuration files for setting up and running all components on a Kubernetes cluster.
+This repository reflects the current state of the NERDD instances deployed at the COMP3D group (University of Vienna) and provides the configuration files for setting up and running all components on a Kubernetes cluster.

 ## Prerequisites